Kalkihe/Deminder/Documentation/Use-Cases/UC_Sort_deadline_list/sortDeadlineUsecase.md

-# Use-Case Specification: Manage Subtask
+# Use-Case Specification: Sort Deadline List

 # 1. Use-Case Name

 # 1.1 Brief Description

-This use case allows the user to manage a subtask, containing the name, if it is already done and the option to delete it.
+This use case allows the user to sort deadlines alphabetically or by date.

 # 2. Flow of Events